 The oral history in the family has been that the mechanic rode with the driver, but Dad was late on Phil Garlick’s fateful day and missed the start of the race.
 I think that story is likely a fiction.
-I haven’t seen any photos to suggest the mechanic rode with the driver in some models but, seemingly from photos, that wasn't the case with Garlick and his Alvis.
-I think it came later.
-I don’t know if Dad was present when Garlick crashed to his death.
+I haven’t seen any photos to suggest the mechanic rode with the driver; and certainly didn't in the model of car Garlick was driving when he was killed.
+I don’t even know if Dad was present when Garlick crashed to his death.

 In the photo of Garlick in his car with his team, Dad is the guy with dark hair standing right behind the steering wheel.
 The newspaper clipping from which this photo was taken looks like it was early 1930s, although the photo itself, of course, would have been taken prior to 1927.
 The caption reads "R.G.Garlick in his supercharged Alvis being presented with the Lucky Devil Cup, which he won three years in succession."

 Here's a treat for the racing enthusiast: a site that tells you about the old Maroubra Maroubra Track

 RC 6 May 2010